IAmKSquared/onenotemcp/ReadMe.md

 ## Security Notes

+- **Encryption Key Storage:** The server uses OS-native secure storage for encryption keys:
+  - **Windows**: Windows Credential Manager (DPAPI)
+  - **macOS**: Keychain Services
+  - **Linux**: Secret Service API (gnome-keyring/KWallet)
+  - **Fallback**: If OS keychain is unavailable, encrypted file storage is used with a warning message.
+  - **Migration**: Existing file-based keys are automatically migrated to the OS keychain on first startup.
-- **Access Token Security:** The `.access-token.txt` file contains a token that grants access to your OneNote data according to the defined scopes.
+- **Access Token Security:** The `.access-token.txt` file contains an encrypted token that grants access to your OneNote data according to the defined scopes.
+  The token is encrypted using AES-256-CBC with a key stored securely in your OS keychain.
 Protect this file as you would any sensitive credential.
 Ensure it is included in your `.gitignore` file.
 - **Azure Client ID:** If you create your own Azure App Registration, keep its client secret (if any generated for other flows) secure.
 For this device code flow, a client secret is not used by this script.